ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 class.
 Environments identified by an instance identifier have measurements that are specific to that instance.

+The supply chain entity that is responsible for providing the the measurements (i.e. Reference Values or Endorsed Values) is by default the CoRIM signer.
+If a different entity is authorized to provide measurement values, the `authorized-by` statement can be supplied in the `measurement-map`.

 ~~~ cddl
 {::include cddl/measurement-map.cddl}
 ~~~